 – Name being registered

-- Registrant’s Entity Number (number provided the Secretary of State to corporations and LLCs)
+– Registrant’s Entity Number (number provided by the Secretary of State to corporations and LLCs)

 – General nature of what the business does

 Step 3: Submit the Form

 File the form along with payment to the Secretary of State.
-If mailing the form, send it to:
+If filing by mail, send to:

 Ohio Secretary of State